eleazarbr/project-skeleton/README.md

 npm run dev
 ```

-Set up your .env file, basic changes like:
+Next, set up your .env file.
+Basic configurations include:

 - App name & URL.
-- Database connection and migrate: `php artisan migrate`.
+- Database connection and migration: `php artisan migrate`.
-- Mail settings (e.g. Mailtrap).
+- Mail settings (example: Mailtrap).
-- Running: `php artisan storage:link`.
+- Execute: `php artisan storage:link`.

-Now you will be able to access from the browser.
+Now, you should be able to access the project from your browser.

 <!-- USAGE EXAMPLES -->
 ## Usage

-This project uses Laravel and Vue in their LTS versions.

-Additionally, code fixers and linters were added to maintain a standard in the code base.
+The project incorporates LTS versions of Laravel and Vue.
+Additionally, code fixers and linters are included to ensure coding standards are maintained.
+Here's a quick rundown:

-- Run `composer rector` to apply rules from the `rector.php` file
+- Apply rules from the rector.php file: `composer rector`
-- Run `composer php-cs-fixer-fix` to fix the PHP code.
-Later we'll use Laravel Pint :)
+- Fix the PHP code: `composer php-cs-fixer-fix`.
+(Laravel Pint will be used in the future)
-- Optionally, run `composer php-md` for mess detector.
+- Run mess detector (optional): `composer php-md`
-- Run `npm run lint-fix` to fix the JavaScript code.
+- Fix JavaScript code: `npm run lint-fix`
-- Run `npm run format` to format your JavaScript code using Prettier.
+- Format JavaScript code with Prettier: `npm run format`
-- Run `php artisan test` to test the entire suite.
+- Test the entire suite: `php artisan test`

 **Browser Testing**:

 - Install Laravel Dusk: `php artisan dusk:install`.
-- Run your tests: `php artisan dusk`.
+- Run tests: `php artisan dusk`.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- ROADMAP -->
 ## Roadmap

-- [x] Added Bulma CSS.
+- [x] Implement Bulma CSS
-- [x] Added i18n.
+- [x] Add i18n.
-- [ ] Use Laravel Pint instead of PHP CS Fixer.
+- [ ] Replace PHP CS Fixer with Laravel Pint
 - [ ] Add Docker / Laravel Sail support.

-See the [open issues][18] for a full list of proposed features (and known issues).
+For a complete list of proposed features and known issues, visit the [open issues][18].

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- CONTRIBUTING -->
 ## Contributing

-Contributions are what make the open source community such an amazing place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.
+Your contributions help make the open-source community a space for learning, inspiration, and creativity.
+Any contributions are greatly appreciated.

-If you have a suggestion that would make this better, please fork the repo and create a pull request.
-You can also simply open an issue with the tag "enhancement".
-Don't forget to give the project a star!
-Thanks again!
+If you have suggestions for improvements, please fork the repo and create a pull request or open an issue tagged as "enhancement".
+Don't forget to star the project!

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/amazing-feature`)